U.S. House of Representatives

 MCC is built on the common sense idea that foreign aid yields better results when invested where countries have put in place policies that support poverty reduction and economic growth— policies such as good governance, investment in health and education and an enabling environment for entrepreneurs.
 Indeed, MCC is about helping these countries help themselves.

-When I met with you in May 2004, MCC had been in existence for only 15 weeks, yet had significant milestones to report.
+When I met with you in May 2004, MCC had been in existence for less than one year, yet had significant milestones to report.
 Candidate countries had been identified, and the Board had already selected the first 16 eligible countries to submit proposals for funding.

 By mid 2004, less than eight weeks after MCC’s Board had selected them, MCC teams had visited all 16 of our eligible countries.
 We are continuing to spend time on the ground in virtually every country and I can assure you that considerable progress is being made.

 We count among our recent accomplishments the MCC Board of Directors approval of our first Compact with the country of Madagascar for just under $110 million.
-The MCC Compact signing ceremony with the Republic of Madagascar was scheduled for April 7, but due to the attendance of Secretary Rice and Malagasy President Ravalomanana at the funeral of Pope John Paul II, we have rescheduled it for April 18 th .
-You have all received invitations, and we hope you will join us for the ceremony at the State Department.
+The MCC Compact signing ceremony with the Republic of Madagascar was scheduled for April 7, but due to the attendance of Secretary Rice and Malagasy President Ravalomanana at the funeral of Pope John Paul II, we had to reschedule it for April 18 th .

 The Madagascar Compact marks an important step forward for the MCC.
 But it is only a beginning.
 There are many more countries working hard for the opportunity to sign a Compact.
 There are hundreds of millions of lives that we are in a position to improve, provided we have adequate means.